Introduction to jQuery find child

 Description:

-- The div is placed in the selector as a parent element.
+- The selector includes the div element as the parent element.

-- The all child, grandchild elements change the color from black to red and the border becomes a green color.
+The find method utilizes the * symbol to filter and select all elements. - The all-child and grandchild elements change color from black to red, and the border becomes green.

 Conclusion

 The jQuery find child is the method to filter all leaf elements of the root element.
-It is used for searching the descendant element easily.
-It makes easy coding for the developer and remove lengthy process.
-It helps the user to get required descendant elements of the selected element.
+It makes coding easy for the developer and removes lengthy processes.
+It helps the user to get the required descendant elements of the selected element.

 Recommended Articles